apparebit/prettypretty/docs/formats-and-spaces.rst

 Color Serde
 -----------

-Prettypretty supports two formats for both serialization to and deserialization from strings:
+Prettypretty supports three formats for both serialization to and deserialization from strings:

+  * **f** for function uses one of the above format or color space tags as function name and the comma-separated coordinates as arguments
   * **h** for hexadecimal is the hash-prefixed color format familiar from the web
   * **x** for X Windows or xterm uses the `rgb:` and `rgbi:` prefixes followed by three slash-separated coordinates in hexadecimal for `rgb:` and floating point for `rgbi:`

-For serialization to strings, prettypretty supports two additional formats:
+For serialization to strings, prettypretty supports one additional format:

-  * **f** for function uses one of the above format or color space tags as function name and the comma-separated coordinates as arguments
   * **s** for CSS uses ``color()``, ``oklab()``, ``oklch()``, or ``rgb()`` notation with space-separated coordinates